johnkou97/johnkou97.github.io/_projects/FLAMINGO.md

 Please find the thesis [here](/assets/pdf/flamingo.pdf).
 The description of the project and the code are not available yet, but will be soon.
 Stay tuned!

-This project was presented at the [79th Dutch Astronomers' Conference](https://www.knvws.nl/actueel/nederlandse-astronomenconferentie-2024-13-15-mei/).
-See the pictures below!
+This project contributed to the publication of the paper {% cite 2026MNRAS.545f2086V --file papers %}.
+It was also presented at the [79th Dutch Astronomers' Conference](https://www.knvws.nl/actueel/nederlandse-astronomenconferentie-2024-13-15-mei/) (see the pictures below!).
 You can also find the poster in [pdf format](/assets/pdf/FLAMINGO_poster.pdf).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">